vfarcic/devops26/manuscript/12-prow.md

 - vfarcic
 ```

-TODO: Explain the `OWNERS` file
+The `OWNERS` conotains the list of users responsible for the codebase of this repositroy.
+It is split between `approvers` and `reviewers` sections.
+Such split is useful if we'd like to implement a two-phase code review process in which different people would be in charge of reviewing and approving pull requests.
+However, more often than not those two roles are perfomed by same people so Jenkins X comes without two-phase review process.

-We need a real GitHub user so please contact a colleague or a friend and ask him to give you a hand.
+To proceed, we need a real GitHub user (other than yours) so please contact a colleague or a friend and ask him to give you a hand.
 Tell her that you'll need her help to complete some of the steps of the exercises that follow.
 Also, let her know that you need to know her GitHub user.

 I> Feel free to ask someone for help in [DevOps20](http://slack.devops20toolkit.com/) Slack if you do not have a GitHub friend around.
 I'm sure that someone will be happy to act as a reviewer and an approver of your pull request.